 The rating for this is dependent upon the use of the foot, not the healing process.
-It can be rated at 10%; 20%; 30% and they take into consideration the pain levels your experience, which is affecting your quality of life.
+It can be rated at 10%; 20%; or 30%, and they take into consideration the pain levels you experience, which is affecting your quality of life.

 This is one of the most common causes of heel pain.
 It involves inflammation of a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes (plantar fascia).
 One main cause of this condition is the type of shoe you were issued and the type of surface you were required to stand on to complete your duties.
 It is typically rated depending on the severity of the overall pain and use.

 Here is the scale Moderate: 10%; Moderately Severe: 20%; Severe: 30%; Loss of use: 40%

 Also called pes planus or fallen arches, it is a postural deformity in which the arches of the foot collapse and cause pain and/or any limitation in function, where the entire sole comes into complete or near-complete contact with the ground.

 Rating scale: Mild and Moderate: 10%; Severe: 20% or 30% if both feet; Pronounced 30% or 50% if both.

 An excessively arched foot with an unnaturally high instep.
 0%-50%